 Let us assume, then, that you are a modest consumer-facing advertiser with a largely regional catchment area or distribution territory.
 You could be a retailer or a tourist attraction.
 In that case, the regionalised ITV1 network provides a highly affordable marketing platform.

 Depending on the region, your airtime budget could be as little as £5,000 and you could advertise in top-rating programmes at a fraction of network cost.
-Admittedly, in more heavily populated regions such as Carlton, you should probably multiply that budget by ten.
+Admittedly, in more heavily populated regions you should probably multiply that budget by ten.
 On the other hand, the London options on Five or ITV Breakfast TV would reduce the spend and give more than comparable coverage.